Glebochko/Cpp_to_Pascal_rewriter/README.md

 # Cpp to Pascal rewriter

-In nash progect we create a new technology utility, perepisivaishuyu bad Pascal code in very udobniy C plus plus code
+In nash progect we have create a new technological utility, that perepisivaet your udobniy C plus plus code into a very bad Pascal code for Kalmykov

 # Developers